rust-lang/rust-wiki-backup/Anticipated-breaking-changes-during-1.0-alpha.md

 ### DST

 - *?Sized:* the default assumptions about whether type parameters are sized continue to be tweaked, and we hope to try an [inference scheme](http://smallcultfollowing.com/babysteps/blog/2014/07/06/implied-bounds/) for them, which may result in some minor breakage.

-### Stable libraries

-- *Integer auditing:* with the move away from int/uint, we need to establish formal conventions for integer type choices and roll them out.
-This will affect some stable APIs, but we will likely add some form of widening to limit the breakage.

-- *Overflow semantics:* we plan to introduce [overflow checking in debug builds](https://github.com/rust-lang/rfcs/pull/560).

-- *Send/Sync changes:* to allow threads to share stack data, we are considering [removing 'static from Send](https://github.com/rust-lang/rfcs/pull/458), probably accompanied by some shorthand for trait objects that should minimize breakage.

 ### Notation tweaks